-Editor's note: A spate of recent public marriage proposals inspired CNN's iReport to ask readers to share their communal declarations of love, which are showcased in the gallery above.
-In a set of companion articles, writers explain why they declared their nuptial intentions boldly and publicly--as Jake Bronstein details below--or quietly and in private, as Kat Kinsman advocates here.
-And here are some tips from a public maestro.
+Editor’s Note: A spate of recent public marriage proposals inspired CNN’s iReport to ask readers to share their communal declarations of love, which are showcased in the gallery above.
+In a set of companion articles, writers explain why they declared their nuptial intentions boldly and publicly–as Jake Bronstein details below–or quietly and in private, as Kat Kinsman advocates here.
+And here are some tips from a proposal maestro.

 No, really.
 Let me explain.

 It bothers my friends – in particular the single ones – to watch my focus completely shift from whatever we were talking about to Kristina when she enters a room and makes her way toward me.
 She captivates me.
 It bothers her when, while we lie in bed, our noses touching, something comes over me and I literally want to eat her face.
 I can’t help myself, I just need more of her.
 And it bothers even me to tell her “I love you,” as the words themselves don’t fully explain the intensity of my feelings.
 I love swimming with my dog, too, but clearly the two aren’t on equal footing.

 So when it came time to ask her to be my wife, saying it quietly as I slipped a ring across a candle-lit table wasn’t going to do.
 Not for me, anyway.

 I’m sure it would have been just as meaningful, and we’d have gotten married just the same, but I wanted a spectacle so she would know how serious I was about the idea.

 And while I would have liked nothing more than to whisper it in her ear, push a button, and light up the whole sky with fireworks while skywriters scribbled her name in hearts, I just didn’t have the budget.